 I've been consulting since 1998: in a boutique firm, then a national one, and as an independent since late 2010.
 Consulting is my second career.
-I went straight to law school after an undergraduate education focused on the liberal arts (French and music performance) at the University of Iowa.
+I went straight to law school after receiving my undergraduate degree (French and music performance) at the University of Iowa.
 It didn't take long to realize that the courtroom wasn't for me and return to graduate school.
 This time I prepared for a new direction studying nonprofit management and public policy analysis with a healthy dose of program evaluation thrown in.
 This new course of study led me to the world of private philanthropy and then to consulting.

 the once and future musician who became

 raised in the South with Midwest and international roots

 Put it all together and I bring a strong analytical background to your situation, the ability to draw individuals out for a robust discussion, and a passion for helping others do their jobs better.